Frankie the flamingo news 2025

 20th August 2025

 Frankie being fed by dad Anthony.
-Will not be long before Frankie starts on solid food.
+It will not be long before Frankie starts on solid food.

 14th August 2025